mattydevicce/pluto/u3-project-1/project-1.md

 #### Necessary for MVP

-- The game should generate two random cards per player, and display one of them.
+- The game should generate two random cards per player.
 - The game should ask the player, "Hit" or "Stand"
 - The game should generate another card for the players hand if a player chooses to "Hit"
 - The game should generate random cards for the dealer until the cards total 17 or more points